p2o-lab/pimad-core/README.md

 ```
 Awesome.
 We are ready to code!
 You may install an IDE like [WebStorm](https://www.jetbrains.com/de-de/webstorm/): The many little helpers make programming more pleasant.
 ### testing & linting
-Understanding the use of Test-Driven-Development and linters please feel free to consult the [PiMAd-doc](https://dev.plt.et.tu-dresden.de/modulare-automation/PiMAd-doc) at the *Contribution* section.
+Understanding the use of Test-Driven-Development and linters please feel free to consult us and may have
+a look at the *Contribution* section.
 ```shell script
 # run tests + code coverage report
 npm run test